DataDog/integrations-core/openshift/README.md

 See [metadata.csv][4] for a list of metrics provided by this check.

 ### Events
-The Openshift check does not include any events at this time.
+The OpenShift check does not include any events at this time.

 ### Service Checks

-The Openshift check does not include any Service Checks at this time.
+The OpenShift check does not include any Service Checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][5].